The Resolute Salesperson

 But you’d be surprised how much energy it takes to strive to be something you’re not.

 It took a long time for me to make the shift between compensation and just being myself.
 For years, I looked at other salespeople with envy.
 Now, I know what I need to do to sell well, and I’ve found what works for me.
-I no longer let little hiccups or perceived flaws beat me down.
+I no longer let minor hiccups or perceived flaws beat me down.
 No matter how crappy my day has been, I can rely on being unwaveringly myself, which will help me push through.

 For me, resolute comes from the Stoic idea that each day is worth pushing to the fullest because tomorrow is not promised.
 Be unwavering in your commitment to making this day the best day possible.
 There is a lot of overlap between this idea and good selling.